kevinolega/callcentertrainingtips/_posts/2019-05-06-employment-checklist.md

 ---
 When you look for work, aside from passing interview and exams you'll need to submit some pre emp

-Pre employment requirments are a common chore that needs to be done to finalize your job hunting process.
+Pre-employment requirements are a common chore that needs to be done to finalize your job hunting process.

  Items in a pre-employment checklist are often standard for most call centers and most jobs I've applied in.